A-Kiwams/A-Kiwams/README.md

 ### Hi there, I'm Alhassan Kiwamdeen.

 ## I'm a software engineer.
-Content creator, project manager and podcast enthusias.
+Content creator, project manager and podcast enthusiast.

 I am a software engineer working at DanAlha Limited.
-A tech start-up developing enterprise applications using Angular, React and WordPress.
+A tech start-up developing enterprise application using Angular, React and WordPress.

 I'm also a content creator.
 I share my knowledge on my blog [Blog4Developers](https://www.blog4dev.com/)